 Feds are in a unique employment situation– different than any other job or career.
 When you’re a federal employee in any capacity, you're subject to a different set of rules, regulations, laws, and workplace norms than any other workplace.
 In many ways, every job is under a microscope - because every fed is serving the government while also serving the public.

-When you are a fed, every citizen, every politician, and every activist thinks they are your boss.
-They feel that feds somehow have to answer to them - in addition to your manager, supervisor, or agency head.
+Working in the public sector, every citizen, every politician, and activist thinks they're your boss.
+They feel that federal workers, as "public servants," somehow have to answer to them - in addition to your manager, supervisor, or agency head.

 These are politically polarized and politically sensitive times in every workplace – but especially in the federal government.
 A casual conversation, a Facebook post, or a workplace interaction, can all trigger a negative response.

 Co-workers, subordinate employees, managers, members of the public, elected officials, or special interest groups can bring actions or file complaints.
 Because of this, feds in every job risk exposure to administrative, civil, and criminal liability; from senior executives in high-visibility roles to agents and officers dealing with the public, to entry-level staffers.

 If an allegation is made against you, will your agency defend you?